jeroenheijmans/onitama-bot-angsthaas/README.md

 ## Getting started

+Make sure to create an `apikey.txt` file in the main project folder root.
+If you don't, the solution won't build.
+If you do, it won't be committed to git because it's in the `.gitignore` file.

 Please refer to [the starter bot](https://github.com/jorikvdwerf/Onitama.Starterbot.DotnetCore) for more details about the Onitama competition.
 This repo merely contains a small (not-so-competitive) bot to enter the competition.